-Will changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach decrease juvenile criminal legal system involvement for youth aged 8 through 12 years?

-We have made the informed assumption that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach would likely decrease juvenile criminal legal system involvement for some youth aged 8 through 12 years.
-This informed assumption is based on changes proposed in SB 5122 that would modify current Washington State law and on information from key informants.
+Will changing the procedural jurisdiction of juvenile court to 14 through 17 years of age decrease juvenile criminal legal system involvement for youth aged 8 through 13 years?
+We have made the informed assumption that changing the procedural jurisdiction of juvenile court to 14 through 17 years of age (i.e., raising the lower age range) would likely decrease juvenile criminal legal system involvement for some youth aged 8 through 13 years.
+This informed assumption is based on changes proposed in HB 1440 that would modify current Washington State law and on previous information from key informants.

-Federally, juvenile criminal legal system contact is defined as, "arrest, referral to court, diversion, secure detention, petition (i.e., charges filed), delinquent findings (i.e., guilt), probation, confinement in secure correctional facilities, and/or transfer to criminal/adult jurisdiction."
-Once youth are cited or arrested by police, they may be held in a local juvenile detention facility or released to the custody of their parent or legal guardian.
-Cases may be referred to the county prosecutor and referred to diversion, assigned a capacity or competency hearing, assigned a decline or declination hearing, filed in adult court, or dismissed.
+Federally, juvenile criminal legal system contact is defined as, "arrest, referral to court, diversion, secure detention, petition (i.e., charges filed), delinquent findings (i.e., guilt), probation, confinement in secure correctional facilities, and/or transfer to criminal/adult jurisdiction."43 Once youth are cited or arrested by police, they may be held in a local juvenile detention facility or released to the custody of their parent or legal guardian.1 Cases may be referred to the county prosecutor and referred to diversion, assigned a capacity or competency hearing, assigned a decline or declination hearing, filed in adult court, or dismissed.6

-Under current state law, youth under 8 years of age are considered legally incapable of committing a crime and may not be prosecuted in either juvenile or adult court.4 Juveniles aged 8 through 11 years are presumed incapable of committing a crime unless the prosecution can present proof and evidence that a juvenile has sufficient capacity to understand that the act or neglect was wrong.^{3,4} At the discretion of the prosecutor, these evidentiary hearings to prove capacity may be held for any type of crime.1 From 2013 to 2018, an average of 314 annual law enforcement referrals and 143 prosecutor filings or diversions were made for youth aged 8 through 11 years.4 The majority of youth referred by law enforcement or prosecutors are alleged of non-violent offenses.^{21,55} Based on data from AOC, from 2009 through 2019, 0.3% of referrals (50 referrals) among youth aged 8 through 12 years old were made for violent crimes as defined in RCW 9.94A.030 (unpublished data, AOC, 2020).
-Over the same time period, 34 individuals aged 8 through 17 years were filed or diverted on an originating charge of Murder 1 or Murder 2 (unpublished data, AOC, 2020), with 1 or 2 cases occurring among the youngest age group (personal communications, August-September 2020).
+Under current Washington State law, youth under 8 years of age are considered legally incapable of committing a crime and may not be prosecuted in either juvenile or adult court.4 Juveniles aged 8 through 11 years are presumed incapable of committing a crime unless the prosecution can present proof and evidence that a juvenile has sufficient capacity to understand that the act or neglect was wrong.^{3,4} At the discretion of the prosecutor, these evidentiary hearings to prove capacity may be held for any type of crime.1 From 2013 to 2018, an average of 314 annual law enforcement referrals and 143 prosecutor filings or diversions were made for youth aged 8 through 11 years.4 The majority of youth referred by law enforcement or prosecutors are alleged of non-violent offenses.^{24,43} Based on data from Washington State Administrative Office of the Courts (AOC), from 2009 through 2019, 0.3% of referrals (50 referrals) among youth aged 8 through 12 years old^e were made for violent crimes as defined in RCW 9.94A.030 (unpublished data, AOC, 2020).
+Over the same time, 34 youth aged 8 through 17 years were filed or diverted on an originating charge of Murder 1 or Murder 2 (unpublished data, AOC, 2020), with 1 or 2 cases occurring among the youngest age group (personal communications, August-September 2020).